Graduate Diploma in Psychology (Advanced) Online

 What will my psychology assignments be?

-The assessments in the Graduate Diploma in Psychology (Advanced) draw on real-world or simulated-real-world experiences.
+The assessments in the Graduate Diploma in Psychology (Advanced) draw on real-world or simulated real-world experiences.

 The final research project assessment provides you an opportunity to bring together and showcase the skills developed throughout the program.
-Download a brochure to learn more about the research project.

 Working as a registered psychologist is a deeply fulfilling and rewarding experience.
 There are many ways and settings in which you can help people and make a positive impact.
 From schools to hospitals, community organisations and research institutions; psychologists make invaluable contributions to individuals and societies across the globe.